 While DIY prevention and action will help you control many infestations, there will be times when you simply have to call in pest control experts.
 They have the equipment, knowledge and skills required to deal with your problem.

-If you have a pest problem, contact Rentokil for a FREE survey.
+If you have a pest problem, contact Rentokil for expert advice and treatment.